January 12, 2024

 BIK health insurance covers a range of medical services, similar to any standard health insurance scheme.
 This can include general practitioner visits, hospital stays, surgical procedures, and sometimes even dental and optical care.

-The extent of coverage depends on the specific policy chosen by the employer.
+The extent of coverage depends on the specific policy you have chosen.

-That said, health insurance as a BIK has unique financial and tax implications for employees and employers.
+That said, health insurance as a BIK has unique financial and tax implications for you and your employees.

-Primarily, it adds to an employee's taxable income (we’ll explain this with an example later - when we discuss the tax implications for employees who get health insurance as BIK).
+It primarily adds to your employee's taxable income (we’ll explain this with an example later when we discuss the tax implications for employees who get health insurance as BIK).

-Health insurance as a benefit-in-kind requires employers and employees to be mindful of its tax treatment.
+Health insurance as a benefit-in-kind requires you and your employees to be mindful of its tax treatment.
 Let's explore how this impacts each party.

-Here’s a quick guide on supporting employees with health insurance while meeting all legal obligations.
+Here’s a quick guide on how you can provide health insurance to your employees while meeting all legal obligations.

-Irish employers must accurately determine the taxable Benefit-in-Kind (BIK) amount for health insurance premiums paid on behalf of an employee.
+As an Irish employer, you must accurately determine the taxable Benefit-in-Kind (BIK) amount for health insurance premiums paid on your employees' behalf.

 Why is this important?